LF-digitala-kanaler/LFDS/content/components/web/data-visualization/bar-graph.md

   either various data sources for the same time period or the same data source over time.
 A typical use case at Länsförsäkringar is to compare the development of a fund or stock between various years.
-description: "Bar charts present data in proportion to its value.
-You can compare either various data sources for the same time period or the same data source over time. "
+description: 'Bar charts present data in proportion to its value.
+You can compare either various data sources for the same time period or the same data source over time. '
 previewImage: /img/distribution-bar.svg
 category: Data visualization
 tabs: